SmotPokin42000/420AvorionMods/README.md

 ### Truncated Cooldowns(TC)
 Adjusts cooldowns on Swoks and the AI to enable quick farming without having to relog.
 Also alters the cooldown on the wormhole guardian.

-### Station Cargo Tweak(SCT)
-Adds a minimum amount of cargo bays for world gen. Also configurable to allow more cargo per good.

 ### Efficiency Up^^^(EU)
 Makes mining/salvaging turrets able to get efficiency levels above 100%.
 Adjustable